The convergence Newton polygon of a $p$-adic differential equation III : global decompositions

 The proof of the existence of $\Fs_{\geq i}$ (cf. Theorem \ref{MAIN Theorem}) is obtained as follows.
 Firstly, in section \ref{Robba-deco}, we prove a local decomposition theorem by the spectral radii for differential modules over the field $\H(x)$, of a point $x$ of type $2$, $3$, or $4$ of a Berkovich curve.
-This generalizes to curves the classical Robba's classical decomposition theorem \cite{Ro-I}, originally proved for points of type $2$ or $3$ of the affine line.
-Then, in section \ref{Dwork-Robba (local) decomposition}, we descends that decomposition to $\O_{X,x}\subseteq \H(x)$ (i.e. to a neighborhood of $x$ in $X$).
-This is a generalization to curves of Dwork-Robba's decomposition result \cite{Dw-Robba}, originally proved for points of type $2$ or $3$ of the affine line.
+This generalizes to curves the classical Robba's decomposition theorem, originally proved for points of type $2$ of the affine line (cf. \cite{Ro-I}).
+Then, in section \ref{Dwork-Robba (local) decomposition}, we descends that decomposition to $\O_{X,x}\subseteq \H(x)$, i.e. to a neighborhood of $x$ in $X$.
+This is a generalization to curves of Dwork-Robba's decomposition result, originally proved for points of type $2$ of the affine line (cf. \cite{Dw-Robba}).
 The language of generic disks introduced in \cite{NP-II} permits to extend smoothly these proofs to curves, up to minor implementations.

-Such local decompositions are also present in \cite{Kedlaya-draft}, where one makes everywhere a systematic use of the spectral norm of the connection, as in \cite{Kedlaya-book}.
-Methods involving spectral norms work thank to the Hensel factorization theorem of \cite{Robba-Hensel}, and \cite[Lemme 1.4]{Ch-Dw}.
-We presents here the same local decomposition results as a consequence of the original, and more geometric, techniques of \cite{Ro-I} and \cite{Dw-Robba}.
+Such local decompositions are also present in \cite{Kedlaya-draft}, where one makes everywhere a systematic use of the spectral norm of the connection, following \cite{Kedlaya-book-2}.
+Methods involving spectral norms work thanks to the Hensel factorization theorem of \cite{Robba-Hensel}, and \cite[Lemme 1.4]{Ch-Dw}.
+We presents here the same local decomposition results as a consequence of the original, and slight more geometric, techniques of \cite{Ro-I} and \cite{Dw-Robba}.